nathanwoulfe/Plumber-2/DOCS.md

 Provides an overview of the current workflow roles for the group, both node-based and document-type based.

 #### Members
 Manage the membership for the given user group.
-Easy.
+Members can be explicitly added to the group, or inherited from existing Umbraco groups.
+Ideally group members are set explicitly to ensure changes made to Umbraco groups don't cause unexpected changes to workflow permissions.

 #### History
 Provides an overview of the workflow activity for the current group.